By Keisha Bell

 She is a female.
 She is a minority.
 It is what it is.
-What a combination to carry, especially when working in a predominantly male-dominated industry.
+What a combination to carry, especially in a predominantly male-dominated industry.

 Meet Charlotte E. Ray.
 She lived from January 13, 1850, until January 4, 1911.
 She made history by becoming the first African-American female lawyer in the United States.